fhinkel/create-download-link/README.md

 - the **title** of the anchor element.

-When the element is clicked, a file is downloaded and saved as *filename*.
+When the element is clicked, a file is downloaded and saved as *FILENAME*.

 ## Usage